irshad/RuffNotes/README.md

  ## Wishlist

- `
- Cloud Backup
+ Cloud Backup,
- PDF
- PWA
+ PDF,
+ PWA,
- Todo listing
+ Todo listing,
  & more..
-`

  `Hi.
 I'm Irshad Ali a hard-working engineering graduate specialized in "Electronic Communication Engineering" and passionate about computers and technology.

 Along with my graduation i learned UI development HTML, CSS, Javascript, JQuery, ReactJs and also being a designer i am very good at Photoshop & Illustrator. `